What financial scandals show about the fraud risk of manual journal entry

 ERP and finance systems have very little control over the manual journal process and setup of new account codes.
 The structure of these systems is set up to assume you have segregation of duties and manual internal controls before it hits.
 Automation needs to be added into processes to force further review, approval and scrutiny over manual journals and the set-up of new accounts before that stage.
 Automation can also force segregation of duties into the process.

 Forensic auditing is another layer of prevention and detection automation adds.
-This includes exception criteria to flag up postings to rarely used accounts, for example, and statistical analysis with trend identification to alert to abnormally high journal volumes or spot persistent journals for suspicious looking amounts, such as whole round millions of dollars.
+This includes exception criteria to flag up postings to rarely used accounts, for example, and statistical analysis with trend identification to alert to abnormally high journal volumes or spot persistent journals for suspicious-looking amounts, such as whole round millions of dollars.

 Ultimately, along with good practice such as rotating staff roles, it’s about trying to eradicate as many manual journal entries as possible and replace them with either automated entries or processes that go through a more controlled procedure where automation and humans work in combination.